benr96/Assignment_1/README.md

 ### Overview
 This program is desgined to look like an operating system for a spaceship.
+There is ambient noise playing a loop in the background.
+I used the processing sound library and ControlP5.

 It has 7 window states

 - Login